bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+-Dom stands for document object model. it represents the html document into an object form represented by a node tree.

 2. What is an event?

+-An event is pretty much any thing that happens in a browser.
+It can be click, scrolling, and many more.

 3. What is an event listener?

+-an event listeners is what tracks those events when they happen and can also execute a set of commands when the even is happening.

 4. Why would we convert a NodeList into an Array?

+-)you would convert a nodelist ito an array to be able to use the array prototype functions like filter, map, and many more.

 5. What is a component?

+-A component is what is used to reduce repition in code by creating pieces of code that can be used to build elements that share the same functionality

 ### Git Set up